When Moving Mom to Assisted Living Against Her Will: Navigating the Challenges

 In rare cases where her safety is genuinely at risk, you may need to pursue legal guardianship, which gives you decision-making power over her living situation.
 This is a last resort.
 Talk to an elder care lawyer first.

-Moving your mom to assisted living against her wishes is difficult and requires patience and love.
-The goal is to keep her safe and healthy while respecting who she is.
-It's normal to feel guilty and stressed.
-Focus on what she needs, listen to her concerns, and do what protects her wellbeing.
+Moving your mom into assisted living when she doesn't want to go is hard, and it asks a lot of patience and love.
+The point is to keep her safe and well without erasing who she is.
+Feeling guilty and stressed is normal.
+Stay focused on what she genuinely needs, keep listening to her worries, and do what protects her wellbeing.

 Get matched